gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 ### What is the incentive to stake?
 Each member of a validator's staking pool earns different types of revenue:

-- **Block rewards:** Native tokens of applications run by validators (e.g. Desmos tokens on the Cosmos Hub) are inflated to produce block provisions.
-These provisions exist to incentivize Desmos tokens holders to bond their stake, as non-bonded Desmos tokens will be diluted over time.
+- **Block rewards:** Native tokens of applications run by validators (e.g. Huddle tokens on the Cosmos Hub) are inflated to produce block provisions.
+These provisions exist to incentivize Huddle tokens holders to bond their stake, as non-bonded Huddle tokens will be diluted over time.
 - **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.
-The initial fee token is the `Desmos tokens`.
+The initial fee token is the `Huddle tokens`.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' revenue is applied by the validator before it is distributed.